-T3 is known to have direct action on cardiac myocytes (which can increase both your blood pressure and heart rate) and it may increase your body temperature through thermogenesis.
+T3 is known to have a direct action on cardiac myocytes (which can increase both your blood pressure and heart rate) and it may increase your body temperature through thermogenesis.

 You can track your basal body temperature by checking it in the morning.

 You should also monitor your resting heart rate which can help guide your dosing and prevent excessive T3 dosing.

 As a general rule, you don’t want your resting heart rate higher than 80-90.

 Your resting heart rate can be assessed each morning (first thing before you do anything else) with a basic monitor: